Winter in Czech Republic: A Comprehensive Travel Guide

 Exploring Christmas Markets

 Christmas markets are the main deal in the Czech Republic as December comes.
 Cities, from major to hidden towns in the countryside, light up with eye-catching decorations, dreamy fairy lights, and kiosks selling holiday-themed goods.
 You can sip on a sizzling mulled wine, shop for unique souvenirs, or simply savor the vibrant atmosphere.
+When it comes to Christmas markets, Prague sits on the top of the list as it features Czechia’s biggest Christmas markets, like Old Town Square and Wenceslas Square.
+However, our TripLeader Bela recommended a less-crowded alternative, which is Brno.
+This historically rich city houses one of the top Christmas markets in Europe.

 Skiing and Snowboarding

-The Czech Republic might not be on the top of our minds when it comes to skiing.
+The Czech Republic might not be at the top of our minds when it comes to skiing.
 However, it is home to some underrated ski resorts worth visiting, especially if you want fewer crowds.
 Head to Krkonoše, the country’s highest mountain range.
 Alternatively, visit Špindlerův Mlýn, one of the country’s most popular ski resorts.
 Both offer well-maintained slopes and beautiful surroundings.

 Spa and Wellness